 It is true that the most common cause of hair loss is androgenic alopecia.
 This is further compounded by the fact that it is unavoidable for a majority of men and women due to genetics.
 A cure has yet to be developed for this balding condition and there have been a variety of treatments that try to slow down its onset.

 Alopecia areata is another type of hair loss that might be classified as difficult to evade.
 This is mainly due to the lack of understanding on how it comes about.
 It suddenly appears as round, bald patches randomly spread throughout the scalp with the ability to disappear just as quickly.
 Some guess that it is the result of stress though there is no conclusive evidence to support this claim.
 What is known however is that it is an autoimmune condition where the body mistakenly sends out white blood cells to attack its own hair follicles confusing it to be a foreign entity.
-Medication containing minoxidil can help increase hair density if its symptoms continue to persist.
 A scalp micropigmentation treatment might also be appropriate if this condition progresses to a more severe case known as alopecia areata totalis or the loss of hair over the entire head.

 Stress related hair loss could cause other balding conditions.
 It can be considered as self-inflicted because stress, though difficult to avoid can be managed.
 Self-awareness and having a good mental outlook can help in deterring its occurrence.
 It remains to be seen however how this could be done consistently as there are some instances where it is quite challenging to prevent.